 - PsycARTICLES – Full text psychology related articles

-One scanner is available and use is limited to 15 minutes.
-Scan can be saved to a USB drive, or sent to email.
+Two scanners are available and use is limited to 15 minutes.
+Scan can be saved to a USB drive or sent to email.

 Group Study Rooms

 The Library is a designated study area.
 Group study rooms are available for 2-6 people.

 The College is a smoke-free environment.